 They give users feedback immediately.
 You can see the result of your action straightaway.
 If you’re unlocking your phone, clicking ‘like’, or adding something to your cart, you can see that your interaction has ‘completed’ when you get to the new screen, see the thumbs up popup or visually see your cart being updated with new products.

 Check out some examples of how we’ve used microinteractions on our sites:

-If you think your website has the potential to enhance user experience with microinteractions, talk to the web team at ninetyblack.
+If you think your website has the potential to enhance user experience, talk to the web team at ninetyblack.